-- vmmosscience: reducing a scientific exposure, or a set of (dithered) scientific exposures.
+vmmosscience: reducing a scientific exposure, or a set of (dithered) scientific exposures.
 In case of standard star exposures, also computing the instrument spectral efficiency and response curves.
-This recipe replaces the older vmmosobsstare, vmmosobsjitter, and vmmosstandard recipes. - vmmosobsstare (deprecated): reducing a scientific exposure.
-This recipe cannot be applied to data obtained after the Summer 2010 CCD upgrade, and it is replaced by the vmmosscience recipe. - vmmosobsjitter (deprecated): reducing a stack of jittered science exposures.
-This recipe cannot be applied to data obtained after the Summer 2010 CCD upgrade, and it is replaced by the vmmosscience recipe. - vmmoscombine: combining a stack of reduced and 2D-extracted slit spectra obtained from different observations.
-This recipe cannot be applied to data produced by the vmmosscience recipe. - vmspphot: applying flux calibration to already reduced spectra (this recipe is applicable also to IFU data).
+This recipe replaces the older vmmosobsstare, vmmosobsjitter, vmmosstandard, and vmmoscombine recipes.

+vmmosobsstare (deprecated): reducing a scientific exposure.
+This recipe cannot be applied to data obtained after the Summer 2010 CCD upgrade, and it is replaced by the vmmosscience recipe.

+vmmosobsjitter (deprecated): reducing a stack of jittered science exposures.
+This recipe cannot be applied to data obtained after the Summer 2010 CCD upgrade, and it is replaced by the vmmosscience recipe.

+vmmoscombine (deprecated): combining a stack of reduced and 2D-extracted slit spectra obtained from different observations.
+This recipe cannot be applied to data produced by the vmmosscience recipe.

+vmspphot: applying flux calibration to already reduced spectra This recipe cannot be applied to data produced by the vmmosscience recipe, but it can always be applied to IFU data.